 The key witness and victim of the punch chose not to attend the proceedings, leaving our legal team unable to cross-examine him and test his statement in court.

-As a result of the lack of evidence, our solicitor negotiated with the Police Prosecutor to withdraw the charge against HXJ of assault occasioning actual bodily harm.
+As a result of this lack of evidence, our solicitor negotiated with the police prosecutor to withdraw the charge against Harry of assault occasioning actual bodily harm.

 Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office.
 24 hour phone / text: 0421 373 961